benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 Again, we can find the `id` and `post` as we have done in the previous two methods.

-We can say, if the current amount of posts is equal to nil then `post.votes` should equal 1.
+We can say that if the current amount of posts is equal to nil then `post.votes` should equal 1.
 However, if votes is not equal to 1 then take `posts.votes` and add 1 to it.
 We can then save our post with `post.save`

 ```ruby
 def upvote